molden/ProbKT/README.md

 # ProbKT

 ProbKT, a framework based on probabilistic reasoning to train object detection models with weak supervision, by transferring knowledge from a source domain where rich image annotations are available.

+## Prerequisites

+For easy of use we recommend to first install and set up a poetry environment: https://python-poetry.org

+Then execute:

+``
+poetry install
+``